RandalRoot/CloudBeesDemo/docs/index.md

  5. Save file as **_test.py**.
  6. Note that the results are displayed in the **interactive window**.

-Note: You can cope the Python code here [demo01.py](../codefiles/demo01.py "download to open file in IDLE")

 In this demonstration, you saw how to use Python's code editor IDLE.
 Many editors are available for working with Python, but this is the one that comes with a Python installation.

 <hr/>